10 Year End Financial and Tax Tips for Your Small Business

 If you are self employed and do not have a separate bank account for your business, I highly recommend setting one up in the new year, as this can help organize your finances even if you leave your accounting to the last minute.
 A separate credit card is also very useful for to maintain the separation between personal and business.

-This is a good time to thoroughly review customer receivables and write off uncollectible amounts.
-In addition to cleaning up your list , this will help reduce your taxes payable as the write off is reflected as a bad debt expense.
-Designated amounts can be submitted to a collection agency and in the event that you ultimately collect the amounts you can show it as a bad debt recovery.
-This also reduces stress levels as you don't have to see the names of the deadbeats when you are reviewing the list in the new year.
+Designated amounts can also be submitted to a collection agency and in the event that you ultimately collect the amounts you can show it as a bad debt recovery.
+This also reduces stress levels as you don't have to see the names of frustrating customers when you are reviewing the list in the new year.

-4. Fixed Assets
+4. Review Your Fixed Assets

-Take a cold hard look at your business fixed assets i.e. computers, furniture, equipment etc and sell or dispose of anything that is reflected on your books but you are no longer using (do you really need that 5 year old phone?).
-If you dispose of it for less than the depreciated value , you might be able to claim a .
+Take a look at your business fixed assets i.e. computers, furniture, equipment etc and sell or dispose of anything that is reflected on your books but you are no longer using (do you really need that 5 year old phone?).
+If you dispose of it for less than the depreciated value , you might be able to claim a loss.
 And less clutter can go a long way to improving productivity.

-Many business owners don’t pay their monthly credit card balances simply because they don’t pay attention to the due date.
-Cash flow permitting, this is the perfect time to pay down all your credit cards, which will help reduce interest paid on outstanding balances.
 If you are not able to pay down your credit cards on a monthly basis, it is also a good time to speak to your bank about getting a line of credit.
-Interest rates on a line of credit are usually significantly lower and can lead to substantial savings.
-It might also be a good time to set up a process (automatic transfers, a monthly reminder in your calendar) to pay as much of your credit cards as possible in a month to avoid the high expense of credit card interest.
+Interest rates on a line of credit are usually significantly lower than credit card interest (especially as interest rates are going down) and can lead to substantial savings.

-6. Bonuses
+6. Pay Bonuses

-The year end is a natural time to decide on bonuses for you and your employees.
-For those with December 31st year ends, paying bonuses is a great way to reduce your taxable income, rather than deferring them to the New Year.
-And it makes for happy employees, Also, if the net income of your business exceeds $500,000, you should consider paying yourself or family members (who are employed in the business) a bonus for the excess amount.
+Also, if the net income of your business exceeds $500,000, you should consider paying yourself or family members (who are employed in the business) a bonus for the excess amount.
 This will allow you to take advantage of the small business deduction that applies to Canadian Corporations with net income less than $500,000.

 If you have excess cash and are contemplating a new computer or some furniture for your office or tools or supplies in the near future, it might make sense to purchase it before the new year.
 This allows you to claim CCA (depreciation) on the computer or furniture or simply expense the purchases in the current year thereby reducing taxes payable (for something you were going to buy anyway).

-Your financial statements are your report card for your business and let you know how you have done.
-Take a look at how much you sold, and how much it costs you to sell it i.e.your gross margins.
-It is a great time to see if you are charging your clients or customers enough (or possibly too much?) and plan to implement pricing changes, which customers expect at this time of year.
-Sometimes even a small increase, indexed to inflation, can go a long way in increasing your bottom line.
 You should also review your other expenses to see if you are spending too much relative to your revenues and potentially take this time to see if another cell phone provider will give you lower rates or if you can get a better deal with your insurance provider or if your bank has a cheaper plan better serves your needs.
 Service providers will often reduce rates if you imply that you are planning to leave them for a competitor.

 Once everything is order, you should start planning for next year by preparing a small business budget which will allow you to assess your cash flow requirements and estimate your profitability.